Steven-Chang1114/ins_unfollow_police/README.md

 # ins_unfollow_police
-A program that can find all the users that does not follow you
+A program that can find all the users that does not follow you while you are following them

 ## Usage
 This program can only work from the browser